 Arbor Day – Arbor or Arbour; from the Latin to mean Tree.
-This is a day to help raise awareness of the important of trees and planting trees. #ArborDay
+This is a day to help raise awareness of the importance of trees and planting trees. #ArborDay

 This day was founded by J. Sterling Morton in Nebraska City, NE in 1872.
 On that first day it was estimated one million trees were planted.
 National Arbor Day is celebrated every year on the last Friday in April.
 However, in Nebraska it is a civic holiday starting in 1885.
 This day was almost called Sylvan Day.